27 Best Travel Planning Tools and Apps

 For example, when I travel to several cities/countries at a time, I like to create a new folder for each country, and within each folder, I can create separate notes that contain itinerary info, things to-do list, and a journal where I can document my trip!

 Evernote is integral to keeping me organized while I’m traveling.
-If you have the premium version, you’re also able to upload pdf files, photos, itineraries, etc.
+If you have the premium version, you’re also able to upload PDF files, photos, itineraries, etc.

 I can’t do without it in life!
-There are many note-taking apps nowadays but if you’re looking for simple and effective, Evernote is all that!
+There are many note-taking apps nowadays, but if you’re looking for simple and effective, Evernote is all that!

 Did we miss any?
 Let us know what your recommendations are for the best travel planning tools and apps.